Massage And Reflexology Center

 Indiana Medicaid Waiver Process

-We understand that Indiana Medicaid and the waivers that involve recreational therapy can be confusing.
-Here is a brief breakdown of how the process works, from initially obtaining Medicaid to beginning recreational therapy services.
+We understand that Indiana Medicaid and the waivers that involve recreational therapy and behavior management can be confusing.
+Here is a brief breakdown of how the process works, from initially obtaining Medicaid to beginning services.
 For more in-depth information, please contact the Bureau of Developmental Disabilities Services.

 Complete an application for the Community Integration and Habilitation (CIH) or Family Supports Waiver (FSW) through the local Division of Disability and Rehabilitative Services (DDRS) Bureau of Developmental Disabilities Services (BDDS) office.
 A BDDS staff member will then be in contact to discuss the process for determining eligibility for the waiver.
 If you do not already obtain Medicaid, you will be referred to the local Division of Family Resources (DFR) to apply for Medicaid.

 Once you are Medicaid and waiver approved, you will be assigned a case manager.
 The case manager will contact you to complete an intake meeting.
-There, you will learn more about the waiver and all services that will be available to you.
-If recreational therapy is of interest, your case manager will pass along your information to New Leaf and to other companies that provide recreational therapy.
-A therapist at New Leaf will then contact you to schedule an interview.
+There, you will learn more about the waiver and services available to you.
+If recreational therapy and/or behavior management is of interest, your case manager will pass along your information to New Leaf and other companies that provide the services you're interested in.
+A New Leaf rec therapist/behavior consultant will then contact you to schedule an interview.

 3. Interview with a Therapist

-A New Leaf therapist will contact you to schedule an interview at a location of your choice, whether it be at your home, our office if you are located in Fort Wayne, or in the community.
-The goal of the interview is to learn more about recreational therapy, what sessions look like, what activities clients engage in, how these activities will contribute to the goals of the individual, and to overall meet the therapist and see if they would be a good fit.
-If you would like to move forward with a New Leaf therapist, contact your case manager to sign a pick list.
+A New Leaf rec therapist/behavior consultant will contact you to schedule an interview at a location of your choice, whether it be at your home, our office in Fort Wayne, or in the community.
+The goal of the interview is to learn more about the service, what sessions look like, how these services will contribute to the goals of the individual, and to overall meet the rec therapist/behavioral consultant and see if they would be a good fit.
+If you would like to move forward with New Leaf, you will then need to sign a pick list, which is provided by your case manager..

 4. Sign a Pick List